SummaryRead the full fact sheet

 All blood and blood products produced for medical purposes in Australia are carefully screened for hepatitis B and other blood-borne viruses.
 The risk of getting infected with hepatitis B from a is extremely low (approximately 1 in 764,000).

 Reducing the risk of hepatitis B

 Simple steps that everyone can take to protect themselves against hepatitis B include:

-- wearing single-use gloves if you give someone first aid or need to clean up blood or body fluids
+- Wearing single-use gloves if you give someone first aid or need to clean up blood or body fluids.

-- never sharing needles and syringes or other equipment, such as spoons, swabs or water, if you inject drugs.
+- Never sharing needles and syringes or other equipment (such as spoons, swabs or water), if you inject drugs.
 Always use sterile needles and syringes.
 These are available from needle and syringe programs and some pharmacists.
 Always wash your hands before and after injecting.

-If you have hepatitis B, you should:
+If you have hepatitis B:

-- Avoid sharing injecting equipment or personal items such as toothbrushes or razors.
+- Avoid sharing injecting equipment or personal items (such as toothbrushes or razors).

 - Completely cover any cut or wound with a waterproof dressing.